Who is Anne Frank?

 Discovered in the attic in which she spent the last years of her life, Anne Frank’s remarkable diary has become a world classic—a powerful reminder of the horrors of war and an eloquent testament to the human spirit.

 Copies of the book, Anne Frank: The Diary of a Young Girl, are available for purchase through Penguin Random House, the English-language publisher of the diary.
-You can also receive a complimentary copy when you make a $100 donation to the Anne Frank Center, to help us bring the lessons of Anne Frank's life and legacy to children in communities throughout the US.

 The Anne Frank Center provides information and educational materials about Anne Frank, the history of the Holocaust, and discrimination today.
 These downloadable companions for use in the classroom when teaching with the Diary, the Play, or with one of our traveling exhibits, inspire critical thinking, learning-by-doing, interaction, multi-method, and student-centered activities:

 August 4, 2019 marks the 75th anniversary of the arrest of the Frank family, who had been in hiding for two years during Nazi occupation of Europe.
 This downloadable guide offers activities for summer camp discussion about the historical significance, including guided readings from the diary.

 Developed by Gillian Walnes Perry MBE (Community Outreach Ambassador for the Anne Frank Center USA and founding director of the Anne Frank Trust UK).